roydon-luo/NLCSR-CPDM/README.md

 # Learning a Non-Locally Regularized Covolutional Sparse Representation for Joint Chromatic and Polarimetric Demosaicking
 (2025-3-10) Our codes are released!
 ## 1.Testing
-For demosaicking of real images captured by DoFP camera, please put data in:
+For demosaicking of real images captured by DoFP camera, please put mosaic data in:
 ```
 'data/real/'
 ```